iterate-ch/docs/mountainduck/sync/index.md

 :width: 200px
 ```

-The smart sync feature allows making files available offline.
+The smart synchronization [connect mode](../interface.md#connect-mode) allows working with files when offline.
 You can also choose to make explicitly all or only selected files and folders available for offline use.
 Changes to files are saved in a local cache first and uploaded in the background as soon as a connection is available.

 ```{contents} Content
 :depth: 2
 :local:
 ```

-## Bookmark Options

-You can change the synchronization options for a bookmark in *Connect Mode*.

-- *Default:* Use setting from *Preferences*
-- *Online:* Do not synchronize any files to your computer.
-You can only access this volume when a connection is possible to the server or cloud storage.
-Files are accessed on demand from the remote when opened and do not take up any local disk space.
-- *Smart Synchronization:* Files opened are made available for later offline access.
-You can explicitly make files available offline using the [context menu](#keep-offline).

 ## Status of Files